Fed official: Bank rules under review in wake of SVB failure - KESQ

 AP Economics Writer

-WASHINGTON (AP) — The Federal Reserve’s bank supervisors informed Silicon Valley Bank’s management as early as the fall of 2021 of risks stemming from its unusual business model, a top Fed official said Tuesday, but the bank’s managers failed to take the steps necessary to fix its problems.
+WASHINGTON (AP) — The Federal Reserve’s bank supervisors warned Silicon Valley Bank’s management as early as the fall of 2021 of risks stemming from its unusual business model, a top Fed official said Tuesday, but its managers failed to take the steps necessary to fix the problems.

-“Supervisors had rated the bank at a very low rating,” Barr said.
-“At the holding company level it was rated deficient, which is also clearly not well-managed.”
+Silicon Valley Bank’s management was deficient, Barr said.
+In particular, he said, the interest rate model the bank used “was not at all aligned with reality.”

-The timeline that Barr laid out for when the Fed had alerted Silicon Valley Bank’s management to the risks it faced is earlier than the central bank has previously said the bank was on its radar screen.
+The timeline that Barr laid out for when the Fed had alerted Silicon Valley’s management to the risks it faced is earlier than the central bank has previously said the bank was on its radar screen.

 The failures set off financial tremors in the U.S. and Europe and led the Fed and other government agencies to back all deposits at the two banks, even though nearly 90% of both banks’ deposits exceeded the $250,000 insurance threshold.
 The Fed also established a new lending program to enable banks to more easily raise cash if needed.